Social Cognitive Development Lab

 How do children feel when they follow social norms and rules?
 In this study, we ask children to learn the rules to a new game and asses how happy they are when following versus breaking rules.
 We also ask children to predict whether other people will feel happy when they follow the rules, particularly if the rules align with or diverge from what they want to do.
 We hope to better understand why young children adhere to social norms (well, most of the time!).
 This study is designed for 3 to 5 year-old children and takes about 10 minutes to complete.
 Our lab is collaborating with the Social & Moral Development Lab on this project.

-Social Rules in Pretend Play
+Social Norms in Pretend Play

 Is it ok or is it not ok to pretend to wear your pajamas to work?
 Or to pretend to sleep with your shoes on?
 We are interested in children’s pretend play and how children use pretending to learn about the social world.
 In particular, we are interested in what 3- to 5-year-old children think about pretending to do things that would be very unusual in the real world, like eating a hamburger for breakfast.
 This study takes about 15-20 minutes to complete and is being conducted in collaboration with the Social & Moral Development Lab!